TrueWinter/ExportSchem/README.md

 # ExportSchem

-ExportSchem is a Spigot plugin that allows for exporting a WorldEdit clipboard with a download link.
+ExportSchem is a Spigot plugin that allows for exporting a WorldEdit clipboard to a downloadable schematic file.

 ## Configuration